dart-lang/language/accepted/future-releases/records/records-feature-specification.md

 ### Constants

 Record expressions can be constant and potentially constant expressions.
-A record expression is a compile-time constant expression if and only if all its field expressions are compile-time constant expressions.
+A record expression is a compile-time constant expression if and only if all of its field expressions are compile-time constant expressions.

 *This is true whether the expression occurs in a constant context or not, which means that a record expression can be used directly as a parameter default value